d-sch/wslg-dev-container/readme.md

 <!-- ROADMAP -->
 ## Roadmap

-Create `Development Containers` version that uses [`Development Containers CLI`](https://github.com/devcontainers/cli).
-To provide a more streamlined experience.
+Create `devcontainers` version that uses [`devcontainers CLI`](https://github.com/devcontainers/cli). to provide a more streamlined experience.

 See the [open issues](https://github.com/d-sch/wslg-dev-container/issues) for a full list of proposed features (and known issues).